 Slow Cooker Beef Stew

-Slow Cooker Beef Stew is one of the best hearty and comfort food to make in a crock pot.
+Slow Cooker Beef Stew is hearty comfort food you can easily make in a crock pot.
 Tender and melt-in-your-mouth beef is simmered in a rich and divine sauce with carrots, onions, and potatoes.
-Your family and friends will ask for this Crock Pot Beef Stew again and again!
-Plus recipe video tutorial!

 How to Make Slow Cooker Beef Stew